Pontifical Catholic University of Ecuador

 The Pontificia Universidad Católica del Ecuador (PUCE) (English: Pontifical Catholic University of Ecuador) is a Pontifical Catholic university founded in 1946 in Quito, Ecuador.

 History

 The university opened in the fall of 1946, with Carlos María de la Torre, archbishop of Quito, officiating.
 Aurelio Espinosa Pólit of the Society of Jesus (Jesuits) was the first rector.
 That fall there were 54 students and jurisprudence was the single faculty.

+In 2005 in Ambato a bust was unveiled to Zonia Palán Tamayo who had taught economics at the university and was notable in championing women's and union rights.

 Pope Francis visited the campus of PUCE on his trip to South America in July 2015.

 Location

 The principal campus of the university is in Quito.
 Other campuses are in Ambato (established in 1982), Esmeraldas (1981), Ibarra (1976), Santo Domingo de los Colorados (1996), and a regional campus in the province of Manabí (1993).
 The campus in Cuenca later became the Universidad del Azuay.
 All branches follow the National System PUCE.